 One study showed significant cognitive improvement, particularly with memory functions, in a group of dogs given an extract containing polyphenols from blueberries.
 This is due to their great ability to fight oxidative stress.4

 Blueberries have a pretty impressive amount of Vitamin C (about 14 mg per cup).
 While healthy dogs can naturally produce Vitamin C in their bodies (unlike humans), supplementation can be beneficial for sick or very stressed dogs.
 Some online literature implies that dogs require extra Vitamin C from a source like blueberries, but this is simply not the case.5 Certain breeds have even displayed negative effects from too much Vitamin C supplementation.6 As noted above, moderation is key with any “extras” that your dog is getting.
 Blueberries might be an ideal snack or treat when your dog is feeling under the weather.

 Other Vitamins and Nutrients

 The nutrients listed above don’t even come close to including all the nutritious vitamins, minerals, and other components found in blueberries.
 Again, when asking can dogs eat blueberries, you now know the answer is yes and this fruit can be very beneficial to your dog.
-But they have even more nutrients than listed above.

 So, Can Dogs Eat Blueberries?
 Yes!